 In a major win for environmental and human health, the Parties agreed to phase-out compact fluorescent lamps (CFLs) by 2025.
-By accelerating the transition to LED lighting, which is more energy-efficient and non-toxic, the move will avoid 26.2 metric tonnes of mercury pollution and 261.5 million metric tonnes CO2 emissions from 2025-2050, and save people $77.8 billion in lower energy bills.
+By accelerating the transition to LED lighting, which is more energy-efficient and non-toxic, the move will avoid 34.8 metric tonnes of mercury pollution, 263 million metric tonnes CO2 emissions, 754 TWh of energy consumption, and $105.6 billion energy bill savings from 2025-2050.

 However, last-minute interventions delayed a decision on linear fluorescent lamps (LFLs), the long tubes commonly found in offices and stores, until Minamata COP5 in November 2023.

 “LEDs are a rare silver bullet technology – they’re ready now, they cost half as much to run as fluorescents, and they constitute a double win for climate change mitigation and reducing toxics pollution.
 We were amazed to see the international cooperation on lighting at COP4.
 We hope for continued global alignment and momentum at COP5,” said Corinne Schneider, Director of the Clean Lighting Coalition.